PLATINUM2025

 Boys' Latin of Philadelphia (General Operating Support)

 We prepare boys for success in college and beyond.
-Founded in 2007 to address the dearth of quality educational opportunities for boys in Philadelphia, today we provide a world-class college preparatory education to 800 students in grades 6 through 12, the vast majority of whom are Black and Economically Disadvantaged.
+Founded in 2007 to address the dearth of quality educational opportunities for boys in Philadelphia, today we provide a world-class college preparatory education to 800 students in grades six through 12, the vast majority of whom are Black and Economically Disadvantaged.
 Our rigorous academic model blends classical education and contemporary pedagogy; sets high standards for achievement, character development, and emotional intelligence; and features daily Latin classes, a 1:1 laptop program, and AP, Honors, and dual enrollment courses.
 Our students attend an extended day, after-school tutoring, and Saturday classes.
 Learning is underscored by practical experiences and extracurricular activities to develop students’ intellectual, moral, social, creative, and athletic potential.
-Since the first class graduated in 2011, our students have matriculated into and persisted through college at rates 3- to 4-times city averages.
+Since the first class graduated in 2011, our students have matriculated into and persisted through college at rates three to four times Philadelphia averages.

 Population(s) Served